Carlisle: Governance

+There is one main tier of local government covering Carlisle, at unitary authority level: Cumberland Council.
+The council is based in Carlisle, with its offices including Carlisle Civic Centre and Cumbria House.
+Some peripheral parts of the Carlisle built up area are covered by civil parishes, but the main part of the built up area is unparished.

 The Carlisle constituency covers the built up area plus rural areas to the north-east, extending up to the Scottish border.
 It is represented by Julie Minns of the Labour Party.

+Charter trustees

+The Cumberland councillors who represent the wards covering the built up area act as charter trustees to preserve Carlisle's charters and city status; they choose one of their number each year to serve as Mayor of Carlisle.

+There are twelve trustees, appointed from the councillors that cover the City of Carlisle.
+From 1 April 2023 the "City of Carlisle" was defined as covering the following former Carlisle City Council wards (as those wards existed on 31 March 2023): Belah and Kingmoor, Botcherby and Harraby North, Cathedral and Castle, Currock and Upperby, Denton Holme and Morton South, Harraby South and Parklands, Newtown and Morton North, Sandsfield and Morton West and Stanwix and Houghton.
+The charter trustees act as appropriate bodies in which the historic rights and privileges of Carlisle, including the mayoralty, will continue subject to future governance reviews.
+These rights could be transferred to the unparished area of Carlisle (i.e. the former area of the County Borough of Carlisle) if a parish council were formed.

 Administrative history

 Carlisle was an ancient borough.
 Its date of becoming a borough is unknown; its earliest recorded municipal charter was issued by Henry II (reigned 1154–1189), but the borough clearly existed prior to that.
 In accordance with the custom of the time, the borough of Carlisle also became a city on becoming the seat of the Diocese of Carlisle in 1133.

 The ancient borough covered approximately the area within the Carlisle city walls.
 The borough was defined as the township of English Street in the parish of Carlisle St Cuthbert, the four townships of Abbey Street, Castle Street, Fisher Street, and Scotch Street in the parish of Carlisle St Mary (which used part of Carlisle Cathedral as its parish church), and an extra-parochial area known as Eaglesfield Abbey, which covered the cathedral grounds.
 Both St Cuthbert's and St Mary's parishes also included extensive rural areas outside the borough boundaries.